-The last column compares the number of ship calls reported in January 2019 with those reported in January 2020 and January 2021 respectively.
+The last column compares the number of ship calls reported in the first 2 months of 2019 with those reported in the same periods of 2020 and 2021 respectively.

 For Malta, data for the period between September 2020 and January 2021 could not be analysed because the ship calls to Maltese ports are not available in SSN due to IT technical problem in the National Maltese SSN system.